okx/okexchain-docs/docs/delegators/delegators-guide-cli.md

 ## Sending Transactions

-On OKExChain testnet, the accepted denom is tokt, If you need to get tokt, you can get it [here](https://www.okex.com/drawdex).
+On OKExChain testnet, the accepted denom is okt, If you need to get okt, you can get it [here](https://www.okex.com/drawdex).

 ### A Note on Gas and Fees